nth-block/hashicorp-vault-tutorial/README.md

 INSERT 0 4
 ```

+> If you want to play aroud a little deeper and need a database that mimics that of an actual application, try the sample DVD Rental PostgreSQL DB from https://www.postgresqltutorial.com/postgresql-sample-database/

 ## Starting the vault container
 You may start the vault in developement mode or production mode for this exercise.